Mildreddzre/Mildred-Dzre/README.md

 Accountant and Data Analyst
 ---------------------------
 I am a resourceful Accountant exploring the world of data analytics to help institutions uncover valuable insights within their financials.
-With my knowledge of the accounting process and data analytics tools, I clean, analyze and and create compelling visualizations for institutions to make data-driven decisions by identifying process improvements which increases efficiency and helps manage financial risk.
+With my knowledge of the accounting process and data analytics tools, I clean, analyze and create compelling visualizations for institutions to make data-driven decisions by identifying process improvements which increases efficiency and helps manage financial risk.

 🔭 **Currently learning:**